wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 The comments form will never validate due to no supplied reCAPTCHA code.

 == Changelog ==
+= 4.3.3 =
+* Before overriding the from address, check that another plugin has not done it first.
+Any plugin that overrides 'from email address' and 'from name' such as wp-mail-smtp plugin will take precedence over the settings in this plugin.
+* Added 'reply-to' to the email header
+* Moved the Name field before Email field
+* Added Hebrew translation thanks to Shay Cohen
+= 4.3.2 =
+* Added Norwegian Bokmål translation thanks to Jann Vestby
-= 4.3.1 =
+* Added Brazilian Portugese translation originally a Portugese translation by Ricardo Santos aka BogasoBogolha = 4.3.1 =
 * Polish translation has been updated thanks to Arkadiusz Baron
 * Updated Turkish translations thanks again to [Abdullah Manaz](http://manaz.net "Abdullah Manaz")